Human Rights Risks and Material Issues

 Forced Labor

 Wistron's Human Rights Policy prohibits any form of forced labor, including human trafficking, coercion, slavery, and other forms of non-voluntary labor.
 Employees' contracts are established and signed in accordance with local regulations.
 Employees have the right to terminate the labor contracts and are not bound by any other arrangements that restrict the employment relationship between employees and Wistron such as withholding of deposits or identification certificates.
-No forced labor has occurred in any of Wistron's operating locations in 2022 through the implementation of various human rights management measures.
+No forced labor has occurred in any of Wistron's operating locations in 2023 through the implementation of various human rights management measures.

 Freedom of Association

-channels and environments suitable for the free expression of opinions.
+Wistron's Human Rights Policy respects the employees' freedom of association and we are committed to providing channels and environments suitable for the free expression of opinions.
 Employees can ask the union or the Employee Relationship Promotion Committee in global locations of operation to help express opinions in meetings and ensure that the opinions of general employees can be heard and responded by the Company.
-The rate of employees with union membership is 51.35% in global operations.
+In 2023, the proportion of union employees at all Wistron sites around the world was 51.53%.

 Non-Discrimination